ParaloomPARALOOM

 Devnet

-Pre-mainnet validator participation happens on devnet.
+Pre-mainnet validator participation happens on devnet, through the unified paraloom CLI.
 To join:

-# Register and start (more in the validator guide)
+# Start the node (config in the validator guide)

-See Validator guide for the full setup, hardware sizing, and reputation/slashing implications.
+See Validator guide for the full setup, the validator.toml template, hardware sizing, and reputation/slashing implications.

 Verifying release binaries